Nothing Phone (2) vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-Nothing Phone (2) excels if you value iconic transparent design with functional glyph interface lighting.
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+Nothing Phone (2) is the better choice if you prioritize iconic transparent design with functional glyph interface lighting.
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.6★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure